 The final physical objective in Table 5-7 is potential for change in toxicity, which comes from the Superfund criteria.
 Since this report focuses on source zone contamination, toxicity here refers to aqueous phase contaminants in the source zone area (as opposed to contamination at a downstream receptor).
 For common DNAPLs, change in toxicity can result from changes in the compound itself or in the composition of the DNAPL.
 For example, enhanced biodegradation of chlorinated ethenes generally occurs by a progressive series of dechlorinations-PCE to TCE to 1,1-DCE to vinyl chloride to ethene-although the toxicity of these compounds does not follow the same order.
-When a complex mixture is present in a source zone, and the constituent chemicals are differentially affected by the treatment, there may be a change in the effective toxicity.
+When a complex mixture is present in a source zone, and the constituent chemicals are differentially affected by the treatment, there may be a change in the effective toxicity of the mixture.
+These changes may increase or decrease the overall toxicity.
 Such effects would be extremely difficult to predict without detailed information on subsurface conditions during treatment.
 Because of this inherent uncertainty, the entries are provided as a range (e.g., low-medium) of potential for change in toxicity (either increasing or decreasing), and should not be considered as an absolute indication of the toxicity after remediation.